 UGA merit award

-Adrienne Popplewell, a rising Augusta Christian senior, was awarded the University of Georgia Certificate of Merit for superior scholastic endeavors, as well as the Augusta State University certificate of Academic Achievement for outstanding academic performance.
+Adrienne Popplewell, an Augusta Christian senior, was awarded the University of Georgia Certificate of Merit for superior scholastic endeavors, and the Augusta State University certificate of Academic Achievement for outstanding academic performance.
 Presbyterian College named Popplewell a 2003 Junior Fellow and awarded her the Junior Academic Achievement Award.
-She was also named a 2003 Wofford College Scholar.
-In addition, Popplewell received President Bush's 2003 Education Award.
+She also was named a 2003 Wofford College Scholar.
+Also, Popplewell received President Bush's 2003 Education Award.
 Popplewell is the daughter of Mike and Christie Popplewell of Appling.

 Augusta State Dean's List